mwakaambrose/codefx/README.md

 university.
 Its my hope tthough that someone at the University will get interested and join in the project.

+#Dependencies
+CodeFx is dependent on a few jar files that are not included in this source.
+Please find the appropriated libraries from thier respective devolopers, But for the libraries that i developed like lyec.jar can be made available to anyone on request.

 #Liscensce
 MWAKA AMBROSE LISCENSCE AGREEMENT VERSION 1.0.0.Jan.2016